timmyang/Kdata_Advanced_Data_Analytics_Semi_Professional/README.md

   - The Future of Big Data
 - Data Science for Value Creation and Strategic Insight
   - Big Data Analytics and Strategic Insight
-  - Competency Needed to Draw Strategic Insights
+  - Competency to Draw Strategic Insights
   - The Future of Big Data and Data Science

 **Chapter 2.
 Data Analysis Planning**